rickardlindberg/rickardlindberg.me/writing/trying-rons-python-asteroids/index.markdown

 ---
-title: "DRAFT: Trying Ron's Python Asteroids"
+title: Trying Ron's Python Asteroids
 date: 2023-04-18
-tags: draft,python
+tags: python
 ---

-**This is a work in progress that will change.
-Like to see it finished?
-Let me know by sending me an email.**
+[Ron](https://www.ronjeffries.com/) is working on an Asteroids game in Python and also [writing](https://www.ronjeffries.com/categories/python/) about it.

-[Ron](https://www.ronjeffries.com/) is working on an Asteroids game in Python and also writing about it.
 I'm interested in his workflow, so I follow along.

 He recently published the code on [Github](https://github.com/RonJeffries/python-asteroids-1).